jsc329/ammonitorwiki/09-schedule.md

 input fed to the **AMMonitor** functions covered in this chapter.
 The *subject* field can be set to ‘recording’, ‘photo’, or ‘motion’, and is the vehicle that identifies what type of data should be collected by the
-smartphone: recording will capture an audio recording, photo will capture a timed photograph, and motion will enable motion-triggered photos, similar to a camera trap.
-(The *subject* field can also be used to schedule mobile data mode, in which the phones connect to mobile data and sync with cloud-based storage; see xxx in prep for details).
+smartphone: ‘recording’ will capture an audio recording, ‘photo’ will capture a timed photograph, and ‘motion’ will enable motion-triggered photos, similar to a camera trap.
+(The *subject* field can also be used to schedule mobile data mode, in which the phones connect to mobile data and sync with cloud-based storage; see Donovan et al. in prep for details).
 Lastly, the *tz* column records the timezone associated with a particular scheduled event, based on the location of deployed equipment.

 We use `dbGetQuery()` to retrieve the records present in our sample **schedule** table: